RealHarshThakur/blog/content/post/career.md

 Startups look for people who provide value immediately and their interview processes are aligned that way.
 If you know you can provide value and you can prove it to them, they will hire you as soon as possible.
 Multi-national companies have a lot of bureaucracy and it's hard to prove you can provide value in their interview processes.
 There's a lot of leeway when applying to a startup- it doesn't matter if you don't exactly have the right kind of education, years of experience and you can cold email/DM to get in touch.
 Startups also get you lot of visibility within the company to let you prove your worth.
 In a multi-national company, as an entry level employee, it's a long road to even be visible for the decision makers of the company, the farther away you are- the tougher it'll be to demand what your worth or increase the value you could potentially deliver to demand it.
 Even if you really want to work at a multi-national company for some reason, I believe it'll be worth it to work at a startup for a few years and then apply to a multi-national company for a higher position.

+## Certifications
+If the only way for you to prove your worth to your employer is by certifications, go for it.
+Lot of fields do not have an obvious way and usually, certifications have higher value to get started in career.
+Certifications, like degrees are proxies to prove someone you may be valuable.
+It is always better to prove it by showing that you can do it.
+If you're in tech, there's a very low cost entry to prove what value you can deliver by doing it unlike other fields.
+There's no equivalent of Open Source Software in other fields, use it to your advantage if your employer values it.
+This is also why it's preferable to pick startups as they use less of proxy measures.

 ## Understand the company
 Ideally, you should be able to understand the business a company is in- you do not want to get onboard a sinking ship(example: crypto companies being clear red flags).
 Understanding business also helps you help the company to grow their worth and let you increase yours.
 It's important to also check if you'll culturally fit in the company.
+If the skills you've developed are in alignment to help the company grow, it'll be a no brainer for company to promote you , if it is culturally good or for you to explore other options as you've proven to yourself that you can deliver value.

 ## Don't diverisfy your skillset

 Warren Buffet famously said, "Diversification is protection against ignorance" .
 I think that's amazing advice to follow with your skillsets too.
 If you think, "it's a good compromise if I learn few skills required to get in MNC and few for startups"- that's a bad idea (In tech world, this is the popular leetcode vs open-source debate).
 You'll end up being average at both and not be able to provide value to either.
 It's better to be really good at one thing.
 It does matter what you pick so take your time before you pick as it'll depend on where you want to want.
+Have an endgoal of what problem you'll want to be solving when you start your job and try to figure out what skillsets you'll be needing.
+It's good to understand landscapes but do not do it at the expense of the skillsets you'll be needing at your job.

 ## Do not be afraid to aim higher